This article is for anyone that’s interested in the basics of neuroscience and how this can be used when designing good digital learning.

 Gather together any group of learning professionals, turn the subject to compliance training and you can almost guarantee a room full of moans, groans and pained faces.
-Whether we like it or not, compliance training is something that all of us are likely to work with to some degree.

 In the blog posts that I have written here I have frequently asked the question "how can an LMS help us?".
 In this case I'm going to get the question out of the way right up front; so, how can an LMS help us with induction and onboarding?

 In my previous post I talked about the choice between buying and building an LMS, and this time I'd like to consider a slightly simpler but equally important decision – when should you consider switching your LMS

 In the early days of e-learning adoption it was quite common to have to make a decision between buying an LMS and building one yourself.
 Just ten years ago the LMS market was a much smaller place...

 It’s the time of year when witches, ghosts, vampires and zombies are out to terrify the world.
 However one thing that is most terrifying of all, is the resemblance between a groaning...